Your Notifications

 After the Surgery

-Benefits of Minimally Invasive over open Spinal Fusion Surgery
+Benefits of Minimally Invasive Over Open Spinal Fusion Surgery

 • Less soft tissue and muscle damage

-• Reduced requirement of anesthesia
+• Reduced the requirement of anesthesia

 • Less pain after the operation